yindaz/PanoBasic/README.md

 If you have any question about the code, please feel free to contact:
-Yinda Zhang, yindaz at cs dot princeton dot edu
+Yinda Zhang, yindaz at gmail.